 - Cooling systems from the soil.
 The ground under the soil is a constant 8 degrees Celsius.
 Ventilation air is cooled by passing it underground.

-Comments5 Responses to “Eco-villages are your best investment”
+5 thoughts on “Eco-villages are your best investment”